oualabadmins/lab_deploy/README.md

-# Oualabadmins Lab Deploy Repo
+# Skunkworks Lab Deploy Repo

-This is the public repo for MAX Skunkworks lab build deployments.
+This is the public repo for MARVEL Skunkworks Lab deployments.
 All code in this repo is public (read-only to non-contributors), so do not commit code that contains usernames, passwords or any MBI-HBI information.
 All templates in the master branch of this repo have been tested and should deploy successfully, subject to limitations and known issues described in each template's README.

 Templates in the repo but not listed below may not function properly!